The Sound of Electrons Shattering: Current Noise Composition Laws for Electron Fractionalization: Electron decomposition

-\textit{Electron decomposition} --- The low-energy properties of a variety of correlated electronic systems and their associated continuous phase transitions can be accessed via a parton framework, in which the microscopic electron operator is decomposed into constituent particles: a charge-$e$ spin-less boson (`holon', with annihilation operator $b$) and a charge-less spin-1/2 fermion (`spinon', with annihilation operator $f$), $c = b^\dagger f$.
-Here, $f$ and $b$ are not independent; rather, they are joined by an emergent internal $U(1)$ gauge field $a$, which enforces a matching between the Hilbert spaces of the new representation (in terms of $f$ and $b$) and the original (in terms of $c$).
-As depicted in Fig. \ref{fig:schematic}(a), we assign physical charge-$e$ to the $b$, so only the holon couples to the external electromagnetic gauge field ($A$).
+The low-energy properties of a variety of correlated electronic systems and their associated continuous phase transitions can be accessed via a parton framework~\cite{wen2004quantum,sachdev2023quantum}, in which the microscopic electron operator is decomposed into constituent particles: a charge-$e$ spin-less boson (`holon', with annihilation operator $b$) and a charge-less spin-1/2 fermion (`spinon', with annihilation operator $f$), $c = b^\dagger f$.
+Here, $f$ and $b$ are not independent; rather, they are joined by an emergent internal $U(1)$ gauge field $a$, which enforces a matching between the Hilbert spaces of the new representation (in terms of $f$ and $b$) and the original (in terms of $c$). {In other words, the internal gauge field is retained to be dynamical throughout our work, so that the only local (i.e. gauge invariant) operators are the electrons and their composites.} As depicted in Fig. \ref{fig:schematic}(a), we assign physical charge-$e$ to the $b$, so only the holon couples to the external electromagnetic gauge field ($A$).

 A system decomposed in this manner generically includes spinon-holon interactions, but these are irrelevant near criticality in several examples~\cite{Senthil2004,Senthil2008}.
-For the remainder of this work, we thus consider an action for the matter sectors minimally coupled to the internal and external gauge fields:
+For the remainder of this work, we thus consider {a Lagrangian of} the matter sectors minimally coupled to the internal and external gauge fields:

 A variety of electronic states are captured by this decomposition, differentiated by the state of the holon $b$ at the mean-field level.
 For example, holon condensation ($\expval{b}\neq0$) corresponds to a state with mobile charge and a Fermi surface inherited from the spinons $f$; this is the Fermi liquid (FL).
 Similarly, a gapped holon phase ($\expval{b} =0$) with a residual spinon Fermi surface corresponds to a spin-liquid Mott insulator.
 Finally, a holon in a bosonic $\nu = 1/2$ Laughlin state (with the spinon in its mean-field FL state) corresponds to the composite Fermi liquid (CFL).
 The advantage of this decomposition is in its ability to describe not only these phases but also the transitions between them, which can often be expressed in the form Eq.~\eqref{eq_general_parton}.
 For concreteness, we focus on two examples of such transitions.
 First, we consider the two-dimensional continuous metal-insulator transition (CMIT).
 The critical theory of this transition is a superfluid-insulator transition of the charge-sector --- coupled to the spinon Fermi surface --- with a dynamical critical exponent $z = 1$ \cite{Florens2004, sslee2005, Senthil2008}.
 Second, we consider a composite Fermi liquid to Fermi liquid (CFL-FL) transition, which corresponds to a $\nu = 1/2$ Laughlin-superfluid transition of $b$ with $z = 1$ \cite{Barkeshli2012,Song2024}.